angadhn/MySite/_notes/Space Data Center Analysis.md

 &= 4 \times 8.47 + 6 \times 15.84 = 128.9 \text{ m}^3 \\
 \rho_{ISS,combined} &= \frac{645}{128.9} = 5.00 \text{ m}^2/\text{m}^3 \end{align} $$

-So, all of these systems have roughly the same packing densities so the number of launches is then given by the ratio of desired packing density to existing packing density.
+So, all of these radiator systems have the same packing densities so the number of launches is then given by the ratio of Starcloud's desired packing density to existing packing density.
 This reveals that radiator packing density dictates requiring approximately **13 Starship launches** in addition to those needed for solar panels.
 ### Mass Density

 The mass density analysis reveals a critical constraint that fundamentally challenges Starcloud's single-launch architecture.
 Unlike volumetric packing, which showed promising results near single-launch feasibility, the mass requirements present a far more severe limitation based on flight-proven ISS radiator technology.